Rivero-Agustin/enterprise-iot-telemetry-pipeline/README.md

 ![Docker](https://img.shields.io/badge/docker-%230db7ed.svg?style=for-the-badge&logo=docker&logoColor=white)
 ![Grafana](https://img.shields.io/badge/grafana-%23F46800.svg?style=for-the-badge&logo=grafana&logoColor=white)

-> **Note:** This is a Showcase repository.
-Due to the presence of private cryptographic keys, sensitive hardware logic, and AWS credentials, the core C++ and application code is kept private.
-This repository demonstrates the architecture, infrastructure design, and the containerized backend environment.
+> **Note:** Sensitive data such as AWS endpoints, Wi-Fi credentials, and X.509 cryptographic certificates have been removed from this repository for security purposes.
+Please refer to the .env.example and config_example.h files to configure your own environment.

 ## 📋 Overview
 An end-to-end Cloud Native architecture designed for Ultra-Wideband (UWB) sensor telemetry.
 This project bridges physical hardware at the edge with Serverless cloud infrastructure, demonstrating a complete data lifecycle from secure device provisioning to real-time observability.